rsyslog/rsyslog/source/troubleshooting/troubleshoot.rst

 ---------

 If you ask for help, there are chances that we need to ask for an rsyslog debug log.
-The debug log is a detailled report of what rsyslog does during processing.
+The debug log is a detailed report of what rsyslog does during processing.
 As such, it may even be useful for your very own troubleshooting.
 People have seen things inside their debug log that enabled them to find problems they did not see before.
 So having a look